ori1706/bananaz-image-tagger/README.md

    - Enter your comment in the dialog that appears
 5. **Manage Pins**:
    - Hover over any pin to see the comment details
-   - Delete your own pins using the × button in the tooltip
+   - Delete your own pins using the × button
    - Drag and drop your own pins to reposition them
 6. **Navigate Images**: Use the sidebar to switch between different images
 7. **Delete Images**: Click the 🗑️ icon next to your own images to delete them